poproar/Barnabas-Instructors-Guide/_lessons/09/index.md

    4. Plug the robot into the computer via the USB cable.
    5. Go to tools -> port -> select port (not com1 or serial port ex. for windows pc).
    6. Go to tools -> board -> select Arduino Nano

-This process must be done each lesson that you intend to program.' %}
+This process must be done each lesson that you intend to program.

 ### Step 2: Getting Started With Ardublock (5 minutes)
 Now that our computer is talking to our Barnabas Noggin, let's get started with ArduBlock!
 ArduBlock is a block-based programming language that is great for those who are new to programming.